 This guide has been developed to help local government in meeting statutory requirements relating to the preparation of their annual financial statements.
-Guidance on the preparation of the report of operations and audited performance statement can be found at the website of the Department of Jobs, Precincts and Regions (DJPR).
+Guidance on the preparation of the report of operations and audited performance statement can be found at the website of Local Government Victoria (www.localgovernment.vic.gov.au).